Located on the Atlantic coast, halfway

 companies are incorporated in Delaware including 60 percent

-and 50 percent of the companies listed on the New York Stock
+of the Fortune 500 and 50 percent of the companies listed on the New York Stock

 Exchange.